SizeCredit/size-solidity/README.md

 Since Size v1.8, TODO ...

 - The behavior of copy trading changed, where rate providers' limit orders does not have have precedence over a user curve.
+- During reinitialization, all users who previously used the copyLimitOrder feature will subscribe to a newly created collection equivalent to the rate provider they previously copied.
+To maintain consistency with the previous behavior, their limit orders will be cleared, since now they can also be used by the executor of the market order (taker).
+Finally, by default, market orders will select the user-defined yield curve, which means these users won't have any, and the market orders will revert until integrators adapt and pass extra collection parameters.

 The following methods were deprecated: